 Team and Organizational Retreats

+Executive directors and people and culture teams plan retreats when something needs to shift.
 Alignment may be fraying as the organization grows.
 The team may have scaled faster than the culture that once held it together.
 Trust may feel thinner than it should.
 Strategy might be clear at the senior level but diffuse across the rest of the organization.
-Or perhaps the work is simply heavy, and your people are carrying too much of it.
+Or perhaps a new chapter is beginning.

 What Makes Our Retreats Different

 We approach a retreat as organizational infrastructure.
-Before we design anything, we work with you to clarify:
+Before we design anything, we work with you to clarify: What must be true after this retreat that isn’t true now?
+What tensions need to be addressed directly?
+What decisions need to be made?
+What behaviors need to shift?

 Then we design accordingly.
 Depending on your needs, that may look like: